Harry Patch (In Memory Of)

 "Harry Patch (In Memory Of)" is a song by the English alternative rock band Radiohead.
 The song is a tribute to the British supercentenarian Harry Patch, the last surviving soldier to have fought in the trenches during World War I. Radiohead self-released it on 5 August 2009 as a downloadable single for £1 from their website, with all proceeds donated to the Royal British Legion.
-It was rereleased as a single on Remembrance Day 2016, with new artwork by longtime Radiohead artist Stanley Donwood.
+It was added to streaming services on Remembrance Day 2016.

-Recorded in an abbey shortly before Patch's death, the song consists of Thom Yorke's vocals and a string arrangement composed by Jonny Greenwood, absent of Radiohead's typical mix of rock and electronic instrumentation.
+Recorded in an abbey shortly before Patch's death, the song consists of Thom Yorke's vocals and a string arrangement composed by Jonny Greenwood.
 The lyrics are from the perspective of a soldier in the First World War, and include modifications of quotations from Patch.
-While reception to the song was generally positive, with many critics praising the song's message, others criticised it as too sombre.
-The Patch family voiced their approval of the song's message and the band's charitable use of the proceeds.
+While reception was generally positive, with many critics praising the song's message, others criticised it as too sombre.
+The Patch family voiced their approval of the message and the charitable use of the proceeds.

 Recording

-According to a post by Yorke on Radiohead's blog Dead Air Space, "Harry Patch (In Memory Of)" was inspired by a "very emotional" 2005 interview with Harry Patch on the Today programme on BBC Radio 4.
-Yorke wrote that "The way he talked about war had a profound effect on me."
-The song was recorded live in an abbey, only a few weeks before Patch died on 25 July 2009 at the age of 111.
+According to a post by Yorke on Radiohead's blog, Dead Air Space, "Harry Patch (In Memory Of)" was inspired by a "very emotional" 2005 interview with Harry Patch on the Today programme on BBC Radio 4.
+Yorke wrote that "the way he talked about war had a profound effect on me".
+The song was recorded live in an abbey, a few weeks before Patch died on 25 July 2009, aged 111.